 We understand you might have a million questions for us, so we’ve tried to group our most frequently asked questions all in one place!
 Making sure your dog is well cared for is so important so take a look through the below questions to discover how Paws & Play can provide both you and your dog with reassurance, security and fun.
 Can’t find what you’re looking for here?
 Contact us today and we’ll get back to you with the answer...

-We are happy to take your pup when it is 5 - 6 months old or older.
+We are happy to take your pup when it is 6 months old or older, if we assess it is ready.
 We have separate areas in our centre to ensure dogs of similar temperaments are matched together so your dog will always been around likeminded dogs.

-Dogs younger than 5 or 6 months old need a lot of sleep and shouldn't have too much exercise due to their growing joints.
+Dogs younger than 6 months old need a lot of sleep and shouldn't have too much exercise due to their growing joints and therefore, pups who join us when they're 6 months old will need to begin on a half day session.
 We would love to welcome your pup to our pack once they're old enough.

 To ensure all dogs in our care enjoy fun, non-competitive play, we require all dogs who attend our day care to spayed/neutered.
 All dogs must be 'done' before or as close to their first birthday as possible.
 This is a requirement of our license from the council, for the safety of the dogs in our care.

-Studies have shown that entire dogs can be singled out by other dogs when in a social setting.
+Studies have shown that mature, entire dogs can be singled out by other dogs when in a social setting so along with our license, to avoid any conflict, this is why we ask mature (1 year+) pups to be neutered.
 A female who hasn't been spayed can release pheromones when coming into season that may disrupt other dogs at the centre.

 We accept all breeds to our day care!
-Each and every dog, from Great Danes to Chihuahuas, to Mastiffs and Spaniels, is special in their own unique ways and we love them all!
-All dogs will have to pass a half day assessment in order to attend day care but this is really just to check how they interact with the other dogs, what their temperament is like and whether day care is right for them.
+All dogs will have to pass a half day assessment in order to attend day care.
+This is to check how they interact with the other dogs, what groups they fit into, what their temperament is like and whether day care is right for them.

 For the safety of all dogs in our care, whoever picks up your dog must be registered with us.
 As the owner, (as per the initial meet & greet and stated on the sign up forms), you can authorise others to collect you pup by sending us a WhatsApp or Email.
 It is important to note, we cannot let a dog go home with someone who you, as the owner, has not authorised prior to collection.